Revenge Fantasies for Idiots: Johnny Brick (They Shot My Dog)

 Matthew Thiele

-Teacher.
-Satirist.
-Scholar.
-Published in Slackjaw, Points in Case, McSweeney’s, Ben Jonson Journal, and elsewhere.
-Definitely not a robot.
-Or an alien.
+Independent scholar and satirist.
+Published in Slackjaw, Points in Case, McSweeney’s, Ben Jonson Journal, and other fine publications.